-“Bees are extremely organized, we can learn a lot from them,” welcomed me Salvatore, former commander in the Italian Navy turned into bee farmer and enthusiast, as soon as I arrived in his native San Sperate.
+“Bees are extremely organized, we can learn a lot from them,” welcomed me Salvatore, a former commander in the Italian Navy turned into bee farmer and enthusiast, as soon as I arrived in his native San Sperate, one of the prettiest towns in Sardinia.

 A world without honeybees would also mean a world without fruits, vegetables, nuts and seeds.